-3. Board Elections System
+Board Elections System

-Article 26 of the Bank's Articles of Association provides the following:
+Article 25 of the Bank's Articles of Association provides the following:

-- The company shall be administered by a Board of Directors consisting of not less than five (5) members elected by the shareholders by means of cumulative voting by secret ballot and in accordance with the provisions of the Commercial Companies Law, after obtaining the approval of the Central Bank of Bahrain for their appointment.
+- 1. The company shall be administered by a Board of Directors consisting of not less than five (5) members elected by the shareholders by means of cumulative voting by secret ballot and in accordance with the provisions of the Commercial Companies Law, after obtaining the approval of the Central Bank of Bahrain for their appointment.
 Members of the Board of Directors shall be appointed or elected to serve for a term not exceeding three (3) years renewable.
-A cumulative vote shall mean that each shareholder shall have a number of votes equal to the number of shares he owns in the Company, and shall have the right to vote for one candidate or to distribute them among his chosen candidates. - 2.
+A cumulative vote shall mean that each shareholder shall have a number of votes equal to the number of shares he owns in the Company and shall have the right to vote for one candidate or to distribute them among his chosen candidates. - 2.
 Each shareholder owning 10% or more of the capital may appoint whoever represents him on the Board to the same percentage of the number of the Board members.
 His right to votes shall be forfeited for the percentage he has appointed representatives.
 If a percentage is left that does not qualify him to appoint another member, he may use such percentage to vote. - 3.
 The Board of Directors shall elect, by secret ballot, a Chairman and one Vice Chairman or more, three years renewable.
 The Vice Chairman shall act for the Chairman during his absence or if there is any barrier preventing him.
-The Ministry of the Industry, Commerce and Tourism and the Central Bank of Bahrain shall be provided with a copy of the resolution electing the Chairman and the Deputy Chairman.
+The Ministry of the Industry, Commerce and Tourism and the Central Bank of Bahrain shall be provided with a copy of the resolution electing the Chairman and the Deputy Chairman. - 4.
+The Board of Directors shall consist of independent and non-executive members in accordance with the Central Bank of Bahrain's rules and regulations. - 5.
+No person may be appointed or elected as a member of the Board of Directors until he has declared his acceptance to such nomination in writing, provided that the declaration includes the disclosures of any work performed that may directly or indirectly constitute competition for the company, names of the companies and entities in which he works in or in which he is a member of their board of directors.

-Article 29 of the Bank's Articles of Association covers the "Termination of Membership in the Board of Directors".
-Which states the following:
+Article 27 of the Bank's Articles of Association covers the "Termination of Membership in the Board of Directors" which states the following: